Peter Vardy (theologian): Early life and education

 Vardy was born to Mark Vardy and Christa Lund Vardy; his mother was Danish.
 He attended Charterhouse, a private school in Godalming, Surrey.
 In 1974 he married his first wife, Anne Vardy, née Moore; the couple had two sons and three daughters before divorcing in 2004.
 Vardy remarried in 2009; he and his wife Charlotte, née Fowler (born 1978), have two daughters.

 Vardy trained as a chartered accountant, becoming a fellow of the Institute of Chartered Accountants (FCA) in 1967.
 He ran management-training sessions for the National Westminster Bank and Swiss Bank Corporation, and was the chairman of H. Young Holdings plc from 1979 to 1983.
 At the age of 30, Vardy began to study theology, receiving a BA from the University of Southampton in 1979 and a PGCE (a teaching qualification) from the West Sussex Institute of Higher Education in 1980.
 He was awarded a master's degree in theology from King's College London in 1982, and a PhD in theology in 1984, also from King's, for a thesis entitled The concept of eternity.

 Academic career

 Vardy taught philosophy of religion at King's College London and the Institute of Education.
 He began lecturing at Heythrop College in 1986 and in 1999 became the vice-principal, a position he held until his retirement in 2011.

 Whilst at Heythrop, he served on the University of London's Board of Theology (1990–1993).
 Vardy served as President of the London Society for the Study of Religion from 1996 to 1998 and remained a member until at least 2007 when the Society celebrated its centenary.

 Vardy's primary academic interest is in the philosophy of Søren Kierkegaard, whose work he taught at Heythrop for 25 years.
 From 1987 he organized annual dinners in London on the anniversary of Kierkegaard's death, and in 1996 his book Kierkegaard was published, later published as The SPCK Introduction to Kierkegaard.

+He was awarded an Honorary Doctorate of Theology from the University of Chichester in 2020.